Babar Javed

 Babar Javed is a Pakistani television and film producer and director.
 He has produced and directed series such as Meri Zaat Zarra-e-Benishan, Qaid-e-Tanhai, Mera Saaein, Main Abdul Qadir Hoon, Aasmanon Pay Likha, Bashar Momin, Adhoora Bandhan, and Mor Mahal, all under his production company A&B Entertainment that he co-founded with actor turned filmmaker Asif Raza Mir.
 Javed has earned eight Lux Style Awards as a director and producer.
 In 2016, he received his first ARY Film Award nomination for the producing 2015 biopic film Manto.

 Career

-Javed started his career in 2001 as a director and producer, and later in 2009, Babar co-founded a production company A&B Entertainment with actor Asif Raza Mir and produced projects for Hum TV, ARY Digital, and Geo TV.
-Their debut project, Diya Jalay, starring Samiya Mumtaz, earned them critical praise, and their claim to fame came with the 2010 ensemble cast drama serial also starring Mumtaz, Meri Zaat Zarra-e-Benishan, by Umera Ahmed, that earned the duo as producers recognition and positive appraisal.
-In 2013, the duo merged their production company with Geo TV for producing and directing the channel's projects only, prior to the merger they usually created projects for ARY Digital and Geo Entertainment.
+Javed started his career in 2001 as a director and producer, and later in 2009, he co-founded a production company A&B Entertainment with actor Asif Raza Mir and produced projects for Hum TV, ARY Digital, and Geo Entertainment.
+Their debut project, Diya Jalay, starring Savera Nadeem, earned them critical praise, and their claim to fame came with the 2010 ensemble cast drama serial starring Samiya Mumtaz, Meri Zaat Zarra-e-Benishan, by Umera Ahmed, that earned the duo as producers recognition and positive appraisal.
+In 2013, the duo merged their production company with Geo Entertainment for producing and directing the channel's projects only, prior to the merger they usually created projects for ARY Digital and Geo Entertainment.
+In 2026, he directed Humrahi, his first work as a director in 13 years.

-Filmography

-Following is the selected list of Film and TV series Produced and Directed by Javed: